tzaffi/viz.js/aws/README.md

 git clone https://github.com/tzaffi/viz.js
 ```

+# Modify the source code
+See the assumptions above.
+You'll need to make specific changes to `AnalyzeSecurityGroups.js` as well as `lib.js`
+to work with your system.

 # Installation (with Docker)
 You'll need to have the Docker engine including `docker-compose` on your system.